Find a staff member by department in our staff directory.

 Contact: Portland, OR, 971.717.6404, email@example.com

-Sarah Martin, Membership Assistant, has a degree in geography from the University of Arizona.
-Before joining the Center she spent time as a Peace Corps volunteer in Ecuador, where she organized a community micro-banking program.
-She has also worked as a pastry chef and a stay-at-home mom; Sarah provides membership support by maintaining the Center’s membership databases and answering emails.
+Sarah Martin, Development Associate, supports the work of the development team.
+She holds a degree in geography from the University of Arizona, and before joining the Center spent time as a Peace Corps volunteer in Ecuador, where she organized a community micro-banking program.
+She has also worked as a pastry chef and a mother.
+Sarah originally joined the Center in 2011 as a membership assistant.

 Contact: Tucson, AZ, 520.623.5252 ext.
 314, firstname.lastname@example.org